Humber College station

-Humber College is a below-grade light rail transit (LRT) station on Line 6 Finch West, part of the Toronto subway system.
-It is located at the southwest corner of Highway 27 and Humber College Boulevard on the Humber Polytechnic North Campus in the Etobicoke district of Toronto.
-It will be the western terminus of Line 6.
-A walkway will connect the station to the Humber College Bus Terminal.
-The station's name refers to Humber Polytechnic's former name.
+Humber College is a Toronto subway station on Line 6 Finch West, in Toronto, Ontario, Canada.
+It is located at the southwest corner of Highway 27 and Humber College Boulevard on the north campus of Humber Polytechnic in the Etobicoke district of Toronto, and is the western terminus of the line.
+A walkway connects the station to the Humber College Bus Terminal.
+The station retained its planned name after Humber College rebranded to Humber Polytechnic.